 - 1. If you are an Active Duty Military Family in Transition, you must complete the Active Duty Military Family in Transition Verification form and upload it to your Educational Location Option application. - 2.
-Students seeking to participate in interscholastic competition will be subject to the policies established by BPS and the Florida High School Athletic Association (FHSAA).
-Information about the FHSAA EL-14 process can be found on the Parental Choice Open Enrollment website. - 3.
+Students seeking to participate in interscholastic competition will be subject to the policies established by BPS and the Florida High School Athletic Association (FHSAA). - 3.
 A student's Educational Location Option assignment may be revoked if he/she fails to exhibit appropriate academic effort, compliance with BPS attendance policy, and/or acceptable behavior per Policy 5121. - 4.
 Out of district transfers into Brevard County Schools (including students of Brevard County School Board Employees) will be approved on a case- by-case basis.
-The requested school must have available capacity, meet class size compliance, and maintain diverse enrollment. - 5.
+The requested school must have available capacity, meet class size compliance and maintain diverse enrollment. - 5.
 This application is for one (1) school year and will require a renewal application each year a student desires to remain at the school.
 No student may transfer before receiving approval.